math-comp/analysis/README.md

 Each file is documented in its header in ASCII.

 [HTML rendering of the source code](https://math-comp.github.io/analysis/htmldoc_1_7_0/index.html) (using a fork of [`coq2html`](https://github.com/xavierleroy/coq2html)).
+It includes inheritance diagrams for the mathematical structures that MathComp-Analysis adds on top of MathComp's ones.

 Overview presentations:
 - [Classical Analysis with Coq](https://perso.crans.org/cohen/CoqWS2018.pdf) (2018)